jwong32528/me405-romi-mecha21/README.md

 The main.py file is responsible for initializing and managing the core components of the Romi.
 It initializes the IMU, encoders, motors, and line sensor, and all the shared variables for communication between tasks, including the controller gains.
 The program initializes the encoder, IMU, linesensor, and controls tasks, appending the tasks to the scheduler, and running them at a 10 ms interval.

 The controls task implements a finite state machine to change its state from line following, to pivot, straight distance, and finish line mode.
 The controls task is used to hard code the distance and angle displacement of the Romi so that it is able to complete the track.
-For the encoder task, we did not convert the encoder ticks directly to position, so we ended up using the resoltuion of 1440 counts/rev to get the target distance or revolutions.
+For the encoder task, we did not convert the encoder ticks directly to position, so we ended up using the resolution of 1440 counts/rev to get the target distance or revolutions.
 The linesensor task gets the sensor readings and normalizes the data so that white = 0 and black = 1, returning the centroid for line tracing.
 The IMU task acquires the heading data, which allows us to know the orientation of Romi at all times but with some error.